Pjazza San Ġorġ in Victoria has raised the hackles of the archpriest, residents and NGOs over the past weeks.

 Tables outside have to be kept off all pavements and restricted only to pedestrianised areas and away from trafficked streets.
 This can be done by eliminating the metal structures and platforms built on roads and allowing tables and chairs only on pavements that are wide enough to leave a free area outside the bar/coffee shop of at least one-metre-wide free for walkers.
 Bars can eliminate their outer walls allowing their clients to sit inside but without any glass or steel between them and the outside pavement.

 Deckchairs on Comino and other beaches should be eliminated completely, allowing only towels and privately-owned beach chairs brought by the visitors free of charge.
-Beaches to be patrolled daily to ensure rules are followed.
+Beaches should be patrolled daily to ensure rules are followed.

 The government must change its laissez-faire policy and start to come down hard on the problem of encroachment- John Vassallo